josiei/AroundTown/README.md

 ## Summary

-AroundTown is an app that allows users to see cool places near them based on what the type of venue they are looking for.
+AroundTown is an app that allows users to see cool places near them based on the type of venue they are looking for.
 It leverages the FourSquare API to source places based on the user's coordinates.
 Users can scroll a table view of populated results, and click on a card to take them to a detailed view of the location.
 The detailed view